Best Luxury Scarves 2026: Silk vs Cashmere Compared

 How do I tell if a cashmere wrap is real cashmere?

 Three tests at the purchase stage.
 First, demand published specifications — real cashmere sellers publish micron diameter and staple length; counterfeits don’t.
 Second, the burn test (post-purchase, on a small fibre snip): real cashmere smells like burning hair and leaves a brittle ash; synthetic blends smell like burning plastic and leave a hard plastic bead.
 Third, the rub test: rub a small section briskly between your palms for 30 seconds — real cashmere generates noticeable warmth from the friction; synthetic blends do not.
-The Echo & Larimar wrap publishes SGS-certified specifications, which is the primary purchase-stage assurance.
+The Fishers Finery scarf does not publish micron or staple measurements, so its material claim and its review pool are what you are buying on — which is why the hand tests above are worth doing when it arrives.

 How do you wash a silk scarf?